MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-perf.md

 ---
-Description: The base class for the performance counter classes Win32\_PerfRawData and Win32\_PerfFormattedData. ms.assetid: c754b619-a70f-4a56-8a43-2b36c8f8370b ms.tgt_platform: multiple
+description: The base class for the performance counter classes Win32\_PerfRawData and Win32\_PerfFormattedData. ms.assetid: c754b619-a70f-4a56-8a43-2b36c8f8370b ms.tgt_platform: multiple
 title: Win32_Perf class